09pawel0898/ArduinoGamepadLib/README.md

 Simple library which i wrote for handilng basic user-interactive components like buttons, switches, joysticks that can be connected to arduino.
 Data produced during interacion is being sent via serial port to the computer.
 I use it to work with my arduino-gamepad-emulator program, which recognizes the incoming data and performs acions previously assigned to the components.
+[Gamepad-Emulator](https://github.com/09pawel0898/arudino-gamepad-emulator "Gamepad-Emulator")

 Every message has 4 bytes.
 Each byte represents one character.